Bennyyoung/Forkhive/src/pages/about/about.md

 ---
 title: 'About Us'
 featured: true
-draft: false
+draft: true
 ---

-Welcome to Forkhive Limited, your number one source for Data Science, Machine Learning Artificial Intelligence and Web/Mobile services.
+Welcome to Forkhive, As a dynamic Software Development Company, we specialize in Frontend Development, ML, DS, and AI.

 ---